Welcome to Canada!

 - Canada’s tax system is regulated by the Canada Revenue Agency, also called the CRA.

-The deadline for filing your personal income tax return, called a T1, is April 30th.
+- The deadline for filing your personal income tax return is April 30th.

-The deadline for self-employed individuals to file their personal tax returns June 15th.
+- The deadline for self-employed individuals to file their personal tax returns is June 15th, (however, any amounts due to CRA for that tax year are payable by April 30th).

-If April 30th, or June 15th fall on a Saturday or Sunday, then the due date is the following Monday.
+- If April 30th or June 15th falls on a Saturday or Sunday, then the due date is the following Monday.

 Self-employment income is income that is earned by individuals who work for themselves.
 All income earned this way is taxable and should be reported to the CRA.
-The only type of income that should not be reported this way is money earned through selling of items, such as, selling a jacket, or something you own to someone else.
+The only type of income that should not be reported this way is money earned through the selling of items, such as, selling a jacket, or something you own to someone else.
 It only becomes taxable if it’s being done to earn income on a regular basis, so buying 50 jackets and selling them for a profit would be taxable.

 Do I Need to File a Tax Return?